zhouy7x/webpnp-test-automation/README.md

   3. `chrome_flags` is used for setting specific chrome flag.
   4. This tool allows to run tests automatically in a pre-set scheduler by using [node-corn](https://github.com/node-cron/node-cron), you can set the test cadence via `intel_test_cadence` and `amd_test_cadence` fields. `amd_test_cadence` is **always before** the `intel_test_cadence` as Intel testing will compare the test results to AMD.
 Please refer to [cron syntax](https://www.npmjs.com/package/node-cron#cron-syntax) to check how to set a test cadence.
 The default cadence is running at 00:00 Saturday bi-weekly.
   5. `mail_test_report` field is used for setting stakeholders' mail list who'd like to receive the test report.
-  6. `mail_dev_notice` field is used for setting mail list who'd like to receive the error message when the testing goes into something wrong.
+  6. `mail_dev_notice` field is used for setting mail list who'd like to receive the error message when the testing goes into something wrong or receive test report when `dev_mode` is `true`.
   7. On Linux platform, please set the `chrome_linux_password` field the Linux sudo password.
 It's required while upgrading the chrome as install Linux package might need sudo permission.
-  8. There is a `dev_mode`, setting it to `true` will skip the browser version check, skip generating and uploading excel file, skip test results sync and upload.
+  8. `dev_mode` represents develop mode, setting it to `true` will skip the browser version check, skip generating and uploading excel file, skip test results sync and upload.
   9. If you don't want to run the test at a specific schedule, you can simply set `enable_cron` to `false`.
 Then the browser upgrading will also be skipped.
+  10. `chromium_builder` field is used for running test automation with specific chromium build from build server.
+Currently only support for Windows platform.
+The build server will automatically build chromium at the head of commit id passed by user, then upload chromium build to http://powerbuilder.sh.intel.com/project/chromium_builder/, and then this tool get the corresponding chromium build to run testing at target device.
+Once you set `enable_chromium_build` to `true`, you must set the `commit_id` to the specific commit id for building chromium, usually you only need to pass the first 7 characters of a normal chromium commit id.
+The build server's host and port are set in `host` and `port` fields by default.
+Note: with `enable_chromium_build` set to `true`, the tool will automatically udpate the `dev_mode` to `true`.

 - Run the test: restart the PC and go to this folder again and run:
   `node main.js`